Showing posts with label African Violet. Show all posts

 Nowhere around here seems to sell them.
 I thought about buying leaf cuttings, but only one place seems to sell them and they have minimum purchase numbers.
 Also, I don't know how well I would go at growing them from a leaf cutting.

 My daughter saw African violets on the internet and really wanted one.
-Her birthday was coming up, so I looked on gumtree and found someone selling African violets locally.
+Her birthday was coming up, so I looked around and found someone selling African violets locally.

-I went over to buy one and none of them were in bloom, most were very small plants.
+I went over to buy one and none of them were in bloom, most were very small plants and all of them were light starved and leggy.
 I think this person had bought leaf cuttings and grew them out for sale.

 Hopefully I can keep this African violet alive, and hopefully it flowers for me when it is large enough.
 If it flowers maybe I can give it to my daughter then.